-We’ll start this article off by diving straight into reviews on some of our favorite acoustic guitars for beginners, but if you want to learn more about acoustic guitars before reading reviews, we’ve put together an information guide on acoustic guitars at the bottom of the page here.
-That should answer all your questions as you set out on your guitar buying experience.
+We’ll start this article by discussing the best beginner acoustic guitars at each price point, but if you want to learn more about acoustic guitars before reading reviews, we’ve put together an acoustic guitar buying guide at the bottom of the page.
+That should answer all your questions as far as what to look for in a beginner level guitar.

 |Product||Image||Description||Price Range||Full Review|